mgenware/fx45-node/README.md

 Generate JSON files for [fx54-node](https://github.com/mgenware/fx54-node).

 The packages names may be slightly confusing:
-* `fx54-node` Verify existence or content of files in a hierarchical object.
+* `fx54-node` Verify the existence or content of files in a hierarchical object.
 * `fx45-node` Generate JSON files for [fx54-node](https://github.com/mgenware/fx54-node).

 ## Installation